Anhmy27/Launcher_app/README.md

 # Launcher App

 A desktop application launcher platform with admin portal, Go API, and Tauri client.
 Users browse a store, manage a personal library, and install or launch apps.
-Admins publish applications and versions with multiple distribution modes.
+Admins publish applications, manage users, and monitor which machines are online and which launcher-controlled apps are running.

 ## Features